ColibrITD-SAS/mpqp/docs/getting-started.rst

 ---------------------

 Installing MPQP gives you access to ``setup_connections`` a script facilitating the setting up of remote QPU connections.
-The three supported providers (qiskit, Qaptiva, braket, Azure and IonQ) can be setup from this script.
+The supported providers are IBM, Atos, AWS, Azure and IonQ.
+It can be setup from this script.

 To run the script, simply run the following command in your terminal: